sst/guide/_chapters/frontend-workflow-in-netlify.md

 ![Publish old production deployment screenshot](/assets/part2/publish-old-production-deployment.png)

 And that's it!
-Now you have an automated workflow for building and deploying your Create React App with serverless.
+Now you have a CI/CD pipeline for building and deploying your Create React App with serverless.

-We are almost ready to wrap things up.
-But before we do, we want to cover one final really important topic; how to monitor and debug errors when your app is live.